-Official transcripts may be requested in one of three ways: 1) in person, 2) by mail through the Office of Records and Registration and at any degree/extension center at a cost of \$6 per copy or, 3) via the college website at www.pgcc.edu.
+Official transcripts may be requested in one of three ways: 1) in person, 2) by mail through the Office of Admissions and Records and at any degree/extension center at a cost of \$6 per copy or, 3) via the college website at www.pgcc.edu.
 Web requests cost \$8 per copy.
-Unofficial transcripts are available through Owl Link, the college's Web-based student system, for current students only.
+Unofficial transcripts are available through Owl Link, the college's student Web system, for current students only.

 No student with an outstanding debt to the college may receive a transcript.
-"On demand" transcripts are available Monday through Thursday, 9 a.m.-7 p.m. and Friday, from 9 a.m.-4 p.m. at the Office of Records and Registration, Bladen Hall, Room 126.
+"On demand" transcripts are available Monday through Thursday, 9 a.m.-7 p.m. and Friday, from 9 a.m.-4 p.m. at the Office of Admissions and Records, Bladen Hall, Room 126.
 During peak periods, a 24-hour wait may be required.
 Students who wish to pick up a transcript must provide a picture ID.
 Unofficial transcripts can be viewed by students online through Owl Link.